 What is the retirement pay for an E7 with 20 years?

-As of 2022 the pay calculation projection an E7 retiring with exactly 20 years of service would receive $27,827 per year.
-It's important to note the present value of almost $800,000 for a 40 year old receiving this pension indefinitely.
-The above video will show you how to use the retirement calculator to determine an estimate for your pay.
+As of 2022, the pay calculation projection for an E7 retiring with exactly 20 years of service would receive $27,827 per year.
+It’s important to note the present value of almost $800,000 for a 40-year-old receiving this pension indefinitely.
+The above video will show you how to use the retirement calculator to estimate your pay.

 Can you live off military retirement pay?

-Modern technology has made it easier than ever to adjust your lifestyle to an income you need.
-While E7 Retirement pay doesn't reach the medium income level of most American cities, it does offer steady income that frees up opportunity to start an online business or side-hustle.
+Modern technology has made adjusting your lifestyle to the income you need more accessible.
+While E7 Retirement pay doesn’t reach the medium income level of most American cities, it does offer steady income that frees up the opportunity to start an online business or side hustle.

 Can I lose my retirement pension?

 Yes, the pension is tied directly to the life of the retiring service member, but no one else.
-This means that when the veterans dies the pension payment ends.
-This is why its important to implement a military retirement pension protection plan.
-The plan must be implemented before the veteran dies or else all of your hard earned retirement benefits will go to waste.
+This means that when the veteran dies, the pension payment ends.
+This is why it’s important to implement a military retirement pension protection plan.
+The plan must be implemented before the veteran dies, or else all of your hard-earned retirement benefits will go to waste.

-We can also help you figure out how much money you should put into this type of protection plan.
-For example, if you know that your life expectancy is 40 years then you need to implement a military pension protection plan that will make sure your spouse will be taken care of for the rest of his/her life.
+We can also help you determine how much money you should put into this protection plan.
+For example, if you know that your life expectancy is 30 more years but your spouse’s is 40 years, then you need to implement a military pension protection plan to ensure your spouse’s well-being for the rest of his/her life.

 Are widows of veterans eligible for benefits?

-It depends on if the veteran selected the survivor benefit plan (SBP).
-If so, the surviving spouse would receive 55% of the pension paid monthly for the remainder of his/her life.
-The SBP does have a 6.5% pension cost in order to participate.
-Therefore, a retiring E7 could expect to pay almost $80,000 of retirement pay to cover SBP costs over the 30 year enrollment period.
+It depends on whether the veteran selected the survivor benefit plan (SBP).
+If so, the surviving spouse would receive 55% of the monthly pension for the remainder of their life.
+The SBP does have a 6.5% pension cost to participate.
+Therefore, a retiring E7 could expect to pay almost $80,000 in retirement pay to cover SBP costs over the 30-year enrollment period.

-The military retirement pay system is notably complex, with even the most senior officers having no personal experience with it prior to reaching their own retirement rank.
-Military members are often very curious about how much they can expect to receive in retirement benefits, but the variety of options available to retirees and the complex pay rules make it difficult for them to make calculations on their own.
+The military retirement pay system is notably complex, with even the most senior officers having no personal experience with it before reaching their retirement rank.
+Military members are often curious about how much they can expect to receive in retirement benefits.
+Still, the variety of options available to retirees and the complex pay rules make it difficult for them to calculate independently.

-Military retirement pay is not the same as private-sector retirement plans, although some features are similar.
-Military members do not accumulate money in individual accounts during their service, but instead receive a regular stream of payments after they retire.
-The exact size of the payment depends on several factors, including the number of years that the member has served and his or her final pay grade before retirement.
+Military retirement pay differs from private-sector retirement plans, although some features are similar.
+Military members do not accumulate money in individual accounts during their service but receive regular payments after they retire.
+The exact size of the payment depends on several factors, including the number of years that the member has served and their final pay grade before retirement.

 SBP details and graph